0xknwn/starknet-modular-account/docs/MODULE-ETH-VALIDATOR.md

 }
 ```

-In the case of the Eth Validator the 2 functions are:
+In the case of these Validators, the 2 functions are:

 - `is_valid_signature`.
 It checks a hash of a transaction or a hash of a message
   matches the account public keys of the current configurationm i.e stored in
   the account storage.
 It checks the elements of the signature are valid
   considering the public keys registered in the account
 - `initialize` is used at the installation time of the account to store the
   first account public key.
-In the case of the Eth Validator, the public key
+In the case of the Eth and P256 Validator, the
-  is managed by an array of 4 felt.
+  public key is managed by an array of 4 felt.

-> Note: In the case of the Eth Validator, the downgrade from the account back
+> Note: The downgrade from the account back to an OpenZeppelin Account as not
-> to an OpenZeppelin Account as not been tested.
+> been tested.

 ## Management Interface

 Each Validator Module can provide some management entrypoint to configure the
 module.
-In the case of the Eth Validator, the management methods are:
+The management methods for the 2 validators are:

 ```rust
 #[starknet::interface]